knaaptime/seg_networks/paper/discussion.md

 presented here it is possible to generate a network-based version of the "multiscalar segregation profile" introduced by @reardon2008GeographicScale, which would provide additional insight into the way that networks may affect multiple scales.
 In
-@fig:multiscalar, we recreate a figure by @roberto2018SpatialProximity showing the network-based multiscalar profile for Pittsburgh, PA using our data and methodology.
+@fig:multiscalar, we recreate a graph by @roberto2018SpatialProximity showing the network-based multiscalar profile for Pittsburgh, PA using our data and methodology.
 After the critical distance of about one kilometer (which provides travel outside a given blockgroup) the difference between network and Euclidean profiles is roughly